HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/dashboard.md

 ## Personalization Rules

-The Personalization Rules widget provides quick access to monitor personalization (PZN) rules and campaigns that customize user experiences on your website.
-The widget displays personalization rules with relevant information including the rule name, status, and modified date.
+The Personalization Rules widget provides quick access to monitor personalization (PZN) rules that customize user experiences on your website.
+The widget displays personalization rules with relevant information including the rule name, type, author and modified date.
 Click on the "Go to Personalization" link to navigate to the full personalization page for comprehensive management and configuration of your personalization rules.

 ![Personalization Rules](../../assets/HCL_Practitioner_dashboard_Personalization_Rules.png)

 !!! note
-    This widget displays only four rules as the API returns only four types: Visibility Rule, Profiler, Select Action, and Binding Rules.
+    This widget displays only four rules types: Visibility Rule, Profiler, Select Action, and Binding Rules.

 ## Widget Configuration Parameters

-The Practitioner Dashboard provides configurable widget preferences accessible through Practitioner Dashboard page preferences (Click on pencil icon of the dashboard page).
-You can customize which widgets appear on your dashboard by enabling or disabling them through the configuration parameters.
+The Practitioner Dashboard provides configurable widget preferences that allow you to customize which widgets appear on your dashboard.
+To access these preferences, navigate to **Admin** > **Site Management** > **Pages** > **Content Root** > **Practitioner Studio** > **Dashboard**, click on the pencil icon of the dashboard page, and then click on **Edit Shared Settings** to enable or disable widgets through the configuration parameters.

 ### Configuration Parameters